salimk/Rcrawler/README.md

 - Download all website's HTML pages, ([see 1](https://github.com/salimk/Rcrawler#1--collecting-web-pages-from-a-website))

-- Extract structured DATA from all pages: Titles, posts, Films, descriptions etc ([see 3](https://github.com/salimk/Rcrawler#3-scrape-data-while-crawling-a-website))
+- Extract structured DATA from all website pages: Titles, posts, Films, descriptions etc ([see 3](https://github.com/salimk/Rcrawler#3-scrape-data-while-crawling-a-website))

 - Scraping targeted contents using search terms, by providing desired keywords Rcrawler can traverse all wbesite links and collect/extract only web pages related to your topic. ([see 4](https://github.com/salimk/Rcrawler#4-filter-collected-scraped-web-page-by-search-termskeywords))

+- Represent a website Netwok by mapping all its internal hyperlink connections (Edges & nodes) ([see 6]())

 Some websites are so big, you don't have sufficient time or ressources to crawl them, So you are only interested in a particular section of the website for these reason we provided some useful parameters to control the crawling process such as :